rubienr/dirindex/README.md

 **Non aim:**
 * it is not fully automated yet
 * it is not consolidation tool but rather an assistent
+* it is not the fastest tool: 20k files on SSD take about 6 minutes

 ## Usage